esrlabs/bake/_sources/why_bake/why_bake.txt

-Why you should use Bake
+Why you should use bake
 ========================

-Whether you should use Bake is entirely up to you, just take 2 minutes and have a look at our design goals and see if they fit what you are looking for.
+Whether you should use bake is entirely up to you, just take 2 minutes and have a look at our design goals and see if they fit what you are looking for.

-Bake desgin goals
+bake desgin goals
 ******************

 =================================================================           ===============================================================================================